 Rembrandt Lost and Gained: Portrait of a Young Woman at the Allentown Art Museum

-The Allentown Art Museum in Allentown, Pennsylvania has recently celebrated the addition of a painting by Rembrandt van Rijn to its collection.
+The Allentown Art Museum recently celebrated the addition of a Rembrandt painting to its collection.
 The catch?
-The museum has already owned this painting for sixty years!
-What follows is the completely crazy, totally true story of how the Allentown Art Museum gained, lost, and then gained a Rembrandt again.
+The museum has owned it for sixty years!

 Frick Madison Shines New Light on Old Friends